sunkuet02/AnswerThese/README.md

 4. What is Federated Authentication ?
 5. What is CSP and SRI hash ?
 6. What is HTTP Public Key Pinning (HPKP) ?
+7. What is Pre-Flight call ?
+When it is happen ?

 ### Technical
 1. What is message queue ?